Femoroacetabular Impingement (Hip FAI)

 Dr. Nwachukwu has a series of hip mobility and strengthening exercises to help patients avoid surgery for femoroacetabular impingement.
 This series of videos can be found here: Hip Exercise Videos.

-What is the recovery like after FAI surgery?
+What is the recovery like after FAI hip surgery?

 It is absolutely essential that patients follow the protocol for post-op recovery as set forth by Dr. Nwachukwu.
-He will provide a well-supervised physical therapy program following arthroscopic hip surgery so that a normal range of motion and mobility can be achieved.
-He will start each patient out on a program with highly skilled therapists immediately following surgery so that rehabilitation can begin without delay.
-For patients who have to travel far to have surgery, the same protocol will be provided so therapy can continue locally once back home.
+He will provide a well-supervised physical therapy program following arthroscopic hip surgery for FAI so that a normal range of motion and mobility can be achieved.
+Each patient will begin a program with highly skilled therapists immediately following surgery to expedite rehabilitation and recovery times.
+(Travelling patients are provided with the same protocol so therapy can continue locally once they return home.)

 Patient Testimonial for Hip Impingement Treatment